AmanVatsSharma/srijankimahal-website/src/content/blog/sri-janaki-mahal-trust-meals-food-guide.md

 ### What type of food is served?

 Pure vegetarian traditional Indian cuisine.
-Satvik food in a spiritual environment.
+Simple and clean food in a peaceful environment.

 ### What are the meal timings?